 For publishers, Monumetric offers four tiers:

 - Propel: Websites with 10K–80K page views qualify for this program – Setup costs $99.
-A banner ad networks for small publishers.
+A banner ad network for small publishers.

 - Ascend: It has all the tools you need to monetize effectively.
 Accepts websites with 80k to 500k monthly page views.

 - Stratos: Suitable for serious websites.
 Page views must range from 500k to 10 million per month for publishers.
-It has extra features like a dedicated Ad Operations team and premium advertisers.
+It offers additional features, including a dedicated Ad Operations team and access to premium advertisers.

 - Apollo: Designed for enterprise publishers with over 10 million monthly page views.
 You get everything Monumetric has to offer for monetization.